 How Does CTG Work?

-CTG employs sound waves to help detect and monitor your baby’s heartbeat.
+CTG employs sound waves to help detect and monitor the baby’s heartbeat.
 Soundwaves in the form of ultrasound are used for a variety of medical purposes such as locating solid gallstones or blood clots.
 When ultrasound is targeted in a direction, it moves freely through fluids and soft tissue.
 However, it bounces back when it hits any solid objects and this shows up on the recording device.
-With this, doctors are able to identify what is inside the body without opening it up.
+With this, doctors are able to identify what is inside the body.
 Additionally, it can differentiate between densities (meaning it can tell the difference between bones, muscles and other parts of the body).
-CTG employs Doppler, a type of ultrasound that helps in studying moving objects.
+CTG employs Doppler scan, a type of ultrasound that helps in studying moving objects.
 This becomes relevant in detecting the heartbeat of the baby.

 What Can Cardiotocography Show?

 Babies have a higher than average heart rate of 110-160 heartbeats every minute.
 Anything higher or lower than that may be indicative of a problem in your baby’s health.
 The CTG helps detect anomalies that may occur during contractions.
 The heartbeat during this time has a set pattern and specific changes may be indicative of a problem.
 If your doctor is convinced that the issue may jeopardize the pregnancy, they would start an emergency caesarean section or assisted delivery.

 Complications or Side Effects of CTG

 CTG has two main advantages that have made it popular, namely its non-ionizing properties and its non-invasive nature.
 Unlike X rays, ultrasound does not employ any ionizing radiation to take a look inside the body.
 This means that you and your child will have no risk of genetic damage.
 Non-invasive means that the procedure does not introduce instruments inside the body.
 For example, a Caesarean is highly invasive.

 However, CTG does have a few drawbacks such as: